-97. The Mission has received allegations of violations relevant to its mandate committed by the Palestinian Authority in the period under inquiry.
+- 97. The Mission has received allegations of violations relevant to its mandate committed by the Palestinian Authority in the period under inquiry.
 These include violations related to the treatment of (suspected) Hamas affiliates by the security services, including unlawful arrest and detention.
 Several Palestinian human rights organizations have reported that practices used by the Palestinian Authority security forces in the West Bank amount to torture and cruel, inhuman and degrading treatment and punishment.
-There have been a number of cases of death in detention where it is suspected that torture and other ill treatment may have contributed to, or caused, the death of the detainee.
-Complaints of such practices have not been investigated.

-98. Allegations were also received in relation to the use of excessive force and suppression of demonstrations by Palestinian security services - particularly those in support of the population of Gaza during the Israeli military operations.
+There have been a number of deaths in detention to which it is suspected that torture and other ill-treatment may have contributed or which they may have caused.
+Complaints of such practices have not been investigated. - 98.98.
+Allegations were also received about the use of excessive force and the suppression of demonstrations by Palestinian security services particularly those in support of the population of Gaza during the Israeli military operations.
 On these occasions Palestinian Authority security services have allegedly arrested many individuals and prevented the media from covering the events.
-The Mission also received allegations of harassment by Palestinian security services of journalists who expressed critical views.

-99. The disabling of the Palestinian Legislative Council following the arrest and detention by Israel of several of its members has effectively curtailed parliamentary oversight over the PA executive.
-The executive has passed a number of decrees and regulations to enable its day to day functioning.
+The Mission also received allegations of harassment by Palestinian security services of journalists who expressed critical views. - 99.
+The disabling of the Palestinian Legislative Council following the arrest and detention by Israel of several of its members has effectively curtailed parliamentary oversight over the Palestinian Authority executive.
+The executive has passed decrees and regulations to enable it to continue its day-to-day operations.

-100. Other allegations include the arbitrary closure of Hamas and other Islamic groups affiliated charities and associations or the revocation and non-renewal of their licenses, the forcible replacement of board members of Islamic schools and other institutions and the dismissal of Hamas affiliated teachers.
+100. Other allegations include the arbitrary closure of charities and associations affiliated with Hamas and other Islamic groups or the revocation and non-renewal of - their licences, the forcible replacement of board members of Islamic schools and other institutions, and the dismissal of Hamas-affiliated teachers.

-101. The Palestinian Authority continues to discharge a large number of civil and military service employees, or suspend their salaries, under the pretext of "non-adherence to the legitimate authority" or "non-obtainment of security approval" on their appointments, which has become a pre-requirement for enrolment in public service".
-In effect, this measure means the exclusion of Hamas supporters or affiliates from public sector appointment.

-102. The Mission is of the view that the reported measures are inconsistent with the Palestinian Authority's obligations deriving from the Universal Declaration on Human Rights (UDHR) and the Palestinian Basic Law.
+101. The Palestinian Authority continues to discharge a large number of civil and military service employees, or suspend their salaries, under the pretext of "non-adherence to the legitimate authority" or "non-obtainment of security approval" on their appointments, which has become a pre-requirement for enrolment in public service.
+In effect, this measure excludes Hamas supporters or affiliates from public sector employment. - 102.
+The Mission is of the view that the reported measures are inconsistent with the Palestinian Authority's obligations deriving from the Universal Declaration of Human Rights and the Palestinian Basic Law.